carriegale2710/employee-creator/README.md

 http://localhost:8080
 ```

-Opening this in your browser should return "Hello, world"
+Opening this in your browser should return "Hello, world".
+Use [Postman](https://www.postman.com/downloads/) or a browser (for GET requests) to test.

 - **GET all employees:**
   `http://localhost:8080/api/employees`